 Department meetings shall be open to all members of the Department and to students and staff, unless personnel or other sensitive matters are on the agenda, in which case the Chair may request a closed meeting with the attendance of only regular full-time members of the Department.

-These meetings shall be called by the Department Chair who shall designate the date, time and place, and provide an agenda that clearly indicates the matters to be considered.
+These meetings shall be called by the Department Chair, who shall designate the date, time and place, and provide an agenda that clearly indicates the matters to be considered.

 Attendance at Department meetings is mandatory of all regular full-time faculty.
 Faculty who are unable to attend shall communicate their absence to the Chair in advance.